DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 ## Professional conduct

-Part of the <%= govuk_link_to "teachers’ standards", "https://www.gov.uk/government/publications/teachers-standards" %> you’ll be assessed against include your professional conduct.
+Part of the <%= tracked_link_to "teachers’ standards", "https://www.gov.uk/government/publications/teachers-standards" %> you’ll be assessed against include your professional conduct.

 This will be an important part of being in the classroom and joining the school environment as a member of staff.
 Think about: